Web Design in Johor Bahru for Ecommerce Sellers

 - Domain registration is your responsibility.
 Register your .com.my or .my domain yourself through MYNIC-accredited registrars.
 Do not let your designer register it under their account.

-How to Find and Evaluate JB Web Designers
+How Do You Find and Evaluate JB Web Designers?

 Where to Look